CodinGame/monaco-vscode-api/README.md

   - Enable vscode modal dialogs.
 It allows users to select an action to do.
 Those actions are exposed to the vscode API.
 Additionally, this service can be used by the language client to delegate questions to the user.
 - **Model**: `@codingame/monaco-vscode-model-service-override`
   - This service creates and takes care of model references.
 For example:
-    - Create model if content is unknown
+    - Create model from filesystem if content is unknown
     - Count references
     - Destroy models when they are no longer used
 - **Editor**: `@codingame/monaco-vscode-editor-service-override`